 About the Authors

 John Trent, PhD, a noted speaker and author, is president of StrongFamilies.com.
 He and Gary Smalley have won Gold Medallion writing awards for their books The Blessing and The Two Sides of Love.
-Dr. Trent has also written several children's books, including I'd Choose You! based on The Blessing and the Gold Medallion award-winning book on children's personalities, The Treasure Tree.
+Dr. Trent has also written several children's books, including I'd Choose You! based on The Blessing, and his Gold Medallion award-winning book on children's personalities, The Treasure Tree.
 Dr. Trent maintains a private practice, certifies Lifemapping and Strengths coaches through ICCI, and teaches clinical mental health counselors at Phoenix Seminary and DMin students in marriage and family at Dallas Seminary.